Frequently Asked Questions

 What is a citation file in the table downloads?

-Many researchers and students use reference or citation management programs (such as EndNote, ProCite, RefWorks, RefMan).
+Many researchers and students use reference or citation management programs.
 These programs serve as databases in which people record useful or pertinent citations of material they want to refer back to, research further, or include or cite in their own research.

 The citation typically includes bibliographic information about a book, article, or in the case of Historical Statistics, a table or essay, such as the publisher, year, title of the work, URL, etc.